johnjung/metadata_converters/README.md

-# marc_tools
+# metadata_tools

-Scripts to convert MARCXML to different data formats, like Dublin Core or Schema.org.
+Scripts to convert metadata to and from different formats: e.g., MARCXML to DC, or MARCXML to Schema.org.

 ## Contributing